vgwb/Antura/docs/it/manual/discover_how_to_play.md

 - Target point: a waypoint marker and guiding beam show where to go next.
 - Task panel: short text hints appear on screen when the goal changes (e.g., “Talk to the Baker”).

-!!! tip "Classroom tip"
+> [!tip] Classroom tip
-    Ask students to restate the current objective in their own words before moving.
+> Ask students to restate the current objective in their own words before moving.

 ## Interaction types